Stock Listing Offers Windfall For Trump As Bond Deadline Looms - UrduPoint

 Stock Listing Offers Windfall For Trump As Bond Deadline Looms

-Shareholders approved a merger Friday to list Donald Trump's social media venture on the stock market, providing a potential financial lifeline to the former president as he faces possible seizure of properties
+Shareholders approved a merger Friday to list Donald Trump's social media venture on the US stock market, providing a potential financial lifeline to the former president as he faces possible seizure of his properties

-New York, (UrduPoint / Pakistan Point News - 22nd Mar, 2024) Shareholders approved a merger Friday to list Donald Trump's social media venture on the stock market, providing a potential financial lifeline to the former president as he faces possible seizure of properties.
+New York, (UrduPoint / Pakistan Point News - 23rd Mar, 2024) Shareholders approved a merger Friday to list Donald Trump's social media venture on the US stock market, providing a potential financial lifeline to the former president as he faces possible seizure of his properties.

-The action provides Trump with potentially some $3 billion as he faces a $454 million court payment in a fraud case in New York state, although he may not be able to access the funds for several months.
+The action could potentially provide Trump some $3 billion, as he faces a $454 million court payment for his New York fraud case, although he may not be able to access the funds for several months.

-Truth Social was started by the ex-president and current presidential candidate after he was booted from Facebook and Twitter.
+The ex-president, who is running once-again for the White House, started Truth Social after he was booted from Facebook and Twitter in January 2021.

+The social media sites took the unprecedented step of banning a sitting president after a mob of Trump's supporters attacked the US Capitol, following Trump's repeated calls for his 2020 election loss to Joe Biden to be overturned.

 Trump's expected bounty stems from millions of shares he owns in Trump Media that are now worth billions with Friday's vote to combine with Digital World, a shell company created specifically to combine with an operating business.